Honors Program in English

 Application Requirements

-• Copy of a strong English paper, graded and with the professor’s comments
+• A copy of a strong English paper, graded, with the professor's comments

 How to Apply

-The application is emailed each year in January to all juniors registered on the English major email list.
-You can also download the online application (PDF).
-Physical copies of the application will be available on request from the English Department office.
-Please note the deadline indicated on the application!
-Accepted students will be notified no later than the end of spring break.
+The instructions are emailed in March to all juniors registered on the English major email list.
+Physical copies of these instructions will be available on request from the English Department office.
+Please note the deadline indicated in the instructions (April 11 for 2025)!
+Accepted students will be notified by the end of the term (May 2 for 2025).

 Accepted English Honors Students